Denver: History

 A bill proposing a state constitutional amendment to allow home rule for Denver and other municipalities was introduced in the legislature in 1901 and passed.
 The measure called for a statewide referendum, which voters approved in 1902.
 On December 1 that year, Governor James Orman proclaimed the amendment part of the state's fundamental law.
 The City and County of Denver came into being on that date and was separated from Arapahoe and Adams counties.

-Early in the 20th century, Denver, like many other cities, was home to a pioneering Brass Era car company.
-The Colburn Automobile Company made cars copied from one of its contemporaries, Renault.

 From 1953 to 1989, the Rocky Flats Plant, a DOE nuclear weapon facility that was about 15 miles from Denver, produced fissile plutonium "pits" for nuclear warheads.
 A major fire at the facility in 1957, as well as leakage from nuclear waste stored at the site between 1958 and 1968, resulted in the contamination of some parts of Denver, to varying degrees, with plutonium-239, a harmful radioactive substance with a half-life of 24,200 years.
-A 1981 study by the Jefferson County health director, Dr. Carl Johnson, linked the contamination to an increase in birth defects and cancer incidence in central Denver and nearer Rocky Flats.
+A 1981 study by the Jefferson County health director, Carl Johnson, linked the contamination to an increase in birth defects and cancer incidence in central Denver and nearer Rocky Flats.
 Later studies confirmed many of his findings.
 Plutonium contamination was still present outside the former plant site as of August 2010.
 It presents risks to building the envisioned Jefferson Parkway, which would complete Denver's automotive beltway.

 In 1970, Denver was selected to host the 1976 Winter Olympics to coincide with Colorado's centennial celebration, but in November 1972, Colorado voters struck down ballot initiatives allocating public funds to pay for the high costs of the games.
 They were moved to Innsbruck, Austria.
-The notoriety of becoming the only city ever to decline to host an Olympiad after being selected has made subsequent bids difficult.
+The notoriety of being the only city ever to decline to host an Olympiad after being selected has made subsequent bids difficult.
 The movement against hosting the games was based largely on environmental issues and was led by State Representative Richard Lamm.
 He was subsequently elected to three terms (1975–87) as Colorado governor.
 Denver explored a potential bid for the 2022 Winter Olympics, but no bid was submitted.

-In 2010, Denver adopted a comprehensive update of its zoning code.
-The new zoning was developed to guide development as envisioned in adopted plans such as Blueprint Denver, Transit Oriented Development Strategic Plan, Greenprint Denver, and the Strategic Transportation Plan.
+In 2010, Denver adopted a comprehensive update of its zoning code, which was developed to guide development as envisioned in adopted plans such as Blueprint Denver, Transit Oriented Development Strategic Plan, Greenprint Denver, and the Strategic Transportation Plan.

-Denver has hosted the Democratic National Convention twice, in 1908 and again in 2008.
+Denver has hosted the Democratic National Convention twice, in 1908 and 2008.
 It promoted the city on the national, political, and socioeconomic stage.
 On August 10–15, 1993, Denver hosted the Catholic Church's 6th World Youth Day, which was attended by an estimated 500,000, making it the largest gathering in Colorado history.